mrmidi/wg-obfuscator-installer/README.md

 What this repository contains

 - `install-wg+wgo.sh` — installer script that builds/installs `wg-obfuscator`, configures WireGuard, and manages nftables rules for a loopback-only WireGuard instance.
+(Alternative Bash implementation; the Python version in `wg_installer/` is recommended for new installations.)
+- `wg_installer/` — Python package providing a CLI and optional TUI for installation, with internationalization support.

 Quick usage